facundovcp/dev-null/content/blogs/node-how-it-works-under-the-hood.md

 ## Conclusion

 Because Web APIs often provide data asynchronously, learning how to handle the result of asynchronous actions is an essential part of being a JavaScript developer.
 In this article, you learned how the host environment uses the event loop to handle the order of execution of the code.
-We cover a high level Event Loop architecture explaination, the phases of the Event Loop, callbacks, macrotasks, microtasks, promises, and async/await syntax.
+We cover a high level Event Loop architecture explanation, the phases of the Event Loop, callbacks, macrotasks, microtasks, promises, and async/await syntax.
 Finally, you used the Fetch Web API to handle asynchronous actions.
 Therefore, I hope this article has helped you to review or discover all these types of concepts that some times makes Node.js a blackbox.

 **If you have any questions or want to contribute something to this article, please leave it in the comments.**